Franz History, Family Crest & Coats of Arms

 Hundreds of thousands of Europeans, including many Rhinelanders, made the voyage to North America between the 17th and 20th centuries.
 It was an escape from religious persecution and poverty and also an opportunity for people to start over and own their own land.
 Most landed at Ellis Island, off New York before moving on to the states of Pennsylvania, Ohio, Texas, Illinois, and California.
 Some also landed in Canada and settled in Ontario, while others headed west to the prairie provinces.
 A study of passenger and immigration lists has shown a number of people bearing the name of Franz, or one of its variants, reaching North America shores very early:

-Franz Settlers in the United States in the 18th Century
+Franz Settlers in United States in the 18th Century

-Franz Settlers in the United States in the 19th Century
+Franz Settlers in United States in the 19th Century

 Some of the first settlers of this family name were: